The feet are made up of 26 bones and more than 33 joints arranged in columns and arches that vary in stiffness and flexibility.

 Achilles tendinopathy is an overuse condition.
 The patient often reports a history of increasing load on the tendon.
 This may be as a result of increasing the amount of running they do in a short space of time, playing an extra game of football a week or even starting a new job that involves more walking and standing.
 However, other patients, particularly those who do not take part in sports, may find it hard to recall any obvious change to their routine.
 There are some groups of patents – such as those with diabetes, high cholesterol or those that take certain medications – that are more vulnerable to Achilles tendon pain with relatively low levels of activity.

 Achilles tendon pain is a result of certain cells in the tendon responding to changes in load and activity.
 The tendon itself is made of a material called collagen which provides the tendon with strength and stiffness.
-In Achilles tendinopathy, the tendon structure may change as a result of prolonged overuse, and this can result in pain with certain activities.
+In Achilles tendinopathy, the tendon structure may change as a result of prolonged overuse, and this can result in temporary pain with certain activities.
+Cook & Purdam (2009) suggests improvement in function that occurs with exercises, despite the tendon changing in structure.
+Exercise makes the tendon, muscle-tendon complex, and the whole body tolerate the loads placed on them and can reduce pain.

 There are several treatment options offered for Achilles tendinopathy.
 The Physiotherapist at Pure will advise you on treatments that are based on current, research evidence.

 Strengthening exercises are the most important treatment for Achilles tendon pain.
 The aim of any exercise you may be given is to strengthen your calf muscles and your Achilles tendon.
-These exercises, performed over time, improve the capacity of your tendon to deal with the stresses and strains of life.
+These exercises, performed over time, improve the capacity of your tendon to deal with the stresses and strains of life Murphy et al (2018).
 There are various types of exercise that may be recommended to you.
 There are exercises that can be performed using gym equipment but also exercises that are easily performed at home.
-The Physiotherapist at Pure will advise you on the most suitable exercises for your Achilles tendon, how often these should be performed and whether you can expect any pain during the exercises themselves.

 Your physiotherapist or doctor may suggest that you supplement your exercises with other treatments such as massage of your calf muscles or orthotics that can be inserted into your footwear to alter the mechanics of your feet.
-At Pure, we may also recommend that you strengthen other areas of the body (for example around the knee or hip) if they feel these may be contributing to your Achilles tendon pain.
+It is also beneficial to strengthen other areas of the body (for example around the knee or hip).

 Your clinician at Pure Physiotherapy will help guide you through the most appropriate treatment and management of your Achilles tendinopathy.
 The physiotherapist may help work out a specific plan to modify activities which you may be struggling with due to your pain.
 The physiotherapist can also answer any questions you may have about your pain, such as what is causing the pain and the likely recovery time with your rehabilitation programme.